 Coastal Management Programs (CMPs) set the long-term strategy for coordinated management of the coast, with a focus on achieving the objects of the CM Act.
 They are prepared by local councils in consultation with their communities and relevant public authorities.
 The coastal management manual provides mandatory requirements and guidance for CMPs by local councils.
 CMPs are key mechanisms in the implementation of actions identified in the Marine Estate Management Strategy.

-The Marine Estate Management Strategy 2018–2028 proposes nine initiatives to address the priority and cumulative threats to the environmental assets and community benefits derived from the NSW marine estate.
-The strategy provides an overarching framework to manage the marine estate as a single continuous system over the next 10 years.
-The initial stage will focus on dealing with threats posed by water pollution and marine litter, with complementary activities to:
+The Marine Estate Management Strategy 2018–2028 ( ) was developed by the Marine Estate Management Authority and includes nine initiatives and 53 actions to address the identified threats to the environmental assets and community benefits derived from the NSW marine estate.
+The strategy provides a framework for managing the marine estate as one continuous system over the strategy’s 10-year course to 2028.
+The initial stage has focused on building the foundations and establishing projects to reduce threats posed by water pollution and marine litter as a priority over a ten year timeframe, with a suite of other complementary projects to:

 - deliver healthy coastal habitats and sustainable land use